aswinayyolath/proposals/095-stretch-cluster.md

 The diagram illustrates a topology comprising of three Kubernetes clusters.

 One of these clusters is designated as the "Central cluster", while any additional clusters are considered "remote".
-The central cluster acts as the control plane where a user will create their Kafka cluster and Kafka node pool definitions (Custom Resources).
+The central cluster acts as the control plane where a user will create all the custom resources for the Kafka cluster - Kafka, KafkaNodePool, KafkaUser, KafkaTopic etc.

 A Kafka node pool definition can be configured to run on any of the Kubernetes clusters, including the central cluster.